jensstigaard/vue-vmix-conn-plugin/README.md

 	// ...options
 }).$mount('#app')
 ```
+### Simple use

-You can access the vMix plugin and use it inside Vue instance
+You can now access the vMix connection plugin and use it inside any Vue file.
 ```javascript
 // In Vue file
 export default {